 Keep a close eye on transaction declines

-- Are they seeing similar behavior from other merchants who use this issuer?
+- Are they seeing similar behaviour from other merchants who use this issuer?

-- Are they seeing similar behavior for all merchants under the same merchant category code?
+- Are they seeing similar behaviour for all merchants under the same merchant category code?

 - What are the main reasons for declines?

 - Do they offer any best practice recommendations or solutions that could help you reduce high volumes of declines from one specific issuer, based on the reason codes?

 - Do they have a sufficiently close relationship with the issuer so they can discuss any concerns directly?